acteng/atip/docs/developer_guide.md

 Be very careful with [reactive statements](https://svelte.dev/tutorial/reactive-statements) and modifying `mode` directly.
 Instead, use `changeMode`, which will call the previous mode's `stop()` and the new's `start()`.
 The modes share some underlying stateful (and not Svelte-friendly) objects (`point_tool`, `polygon_tool`, and `route-snapper`), and managing these objects and listening to events can get tricky, especially in the middle of switching modes.
 See [this article](https://blog.thoughtspile.tech/2023/04/22/svelte-state/) to understand Svelte reactive statements better.

 TODO: Draw the finite state machine for modes

-## Schemas

-It's helpful to think of ATIP as a somewhat generic data entry system.
-Per object ("intervention") drawn on the map, the app has a form to collect properties about the object.
-Multiple schemas are supported -- v1, v2, and planning are some examples.

-At the time of writing, v1 is manually implemented in the form of TypeScript types and a Svelte component for the form. v2 is auto-generated from [`src/schemas/v2.json`](https://github.com/acteng/atip/blob/main/src/schemas/v2.json), and there are other schemas defined there.
-There's a generic Svelte component that can auto-generate a form from this schema, and `npm run generate-schema-ts` auto-generates the TypeScript types. `v2.json` is written in a bespoke format; see code for more details.